lewj85/jessesort/README.md

 2. Merge Phase

 Merge all stacks until 1 remains.
-This utilizes Powersort's near-optimal merge strategy.
-NOTE: Naive adjacent merging is currently implemented and will be refactored.
+This currently utilizes Powersort's near-optimal merge strategy of grouping bands for merging by their lengths.
+We first merge any bands with lengths <= 2^1, then with lengths <= 2^2, 2^3, 2^4, etc.

+NOTE: A faster merge policy (Huffman?) may replace this.
+Testing is underway.
+We also find naive adjacent merging sometimes surpasses Powersort merging logic, possibly due to the natural pattern of (roughly) sorted lengths produced by Patience Sort.

+## Preprint

 The full breakdown of the algorithm can be seen in the Preprint here: https://www.researchgate.net/publication/388955884_JesseSort

-# Caveat

 This is under active development, so the preprint and code here differ slightly.
 We use 2 half rainbows (Patience Sort's default output structure) instead of 1 split rainbow.
 This is because split rainbows unnecessarily divide the ranges of the Patience Sort inputs and require suboptimal middle-insertions rather than faster tail-end insertions.